-Below, we break down what a raster graphic file is and share a top raster graphics software list with nine programs to consider for your needs.
+Below, learn what a raster graphic file is and check out a top raster graphics software list with the best programs to consider for your needs.

 What is a raster graphic file?